OUIsolutions/LuaCEmbed/README.md

 ### WARNING: THIS IS ALPHA SOFTWARE.
 USE AT YOUR OWN RISK.
 NO WARRANTY IS PROVIDED AND BUGS ARE EXPECTED.

-LuaCEmbed it's  a lua wrapper to allow easy interoperability beetwen C and Lua providing any methods to control Lua Code from C,Make Lua  Libs, or create ambients for safe evaluation of Lua code.
+LuaCEmbed is a Lua wrapper to allow easy interoperability between C and Lua, providing methods to control Lua code from C, create Lua libraries, or set up environments for safe evaluation of Lua code.

 ## Releases
 | Item | Description |